suhasHere/moq-catalog/draft-law-moq-catalog.md

 --- abstract

-This document defines core requirements for a Catalog specification for streaming formats for delivery of media over QUIC and interoperable with other Catalog definitions.
+This document defines an interoperable Catalog specification for streaming formats implementing the MoQ Base Protocol.

 --- middle